Online Dominating Set: Introduction

 We consider \emph{online}~\cite{BE98b} versions of these problems.
 More specifically, we consider the vertex-arrival model where the vertices of the graph arrive one at a time and with each vertex, the edges connecting it to previous vertices are also given.
-The online algorithm must maintain a dominating set, i.e., after each vertex has arrived, $D$ must be a dominating set for the subgraph given so far.
-In particular, this means that the first vertex must always be included in the solution, except for the case of total dominating set.
-Since the graph consisting of a single vertex does not have a total dominating set at all, we allow an online algorithm for \tds to \emph{not} include isolated vertices in the solution, unlike the other variants of \ds.
 If the online algorithm decides to include a vertex in the set~$D$, this decision is irrevocable.
 Note, however, that not just a new vertex but also vertices given previously may be added to~$D$ at any time.
 An online algorithm must make this decision without any knowledge about possible future vertices.
+Note that, since an online algorithm does not know the size of the input graph, it has to maintain a feasible solution at any time.
+Since the graph consisting of a single vertex does not have a total dominating set at all and isolated vertices do not dominate any vertices, we allow an online algorithm for \tds to \emph{not} include isolated vertices in the solution, unlike the other variants of \ds.